Sacred Heart Matric Higher Secondary School, Sholinganallur

-Sacred Heart Matriculation Higher Secondary School is located in Sholinganallur, Chennai, India.
-It is considered to be one of the best schools in Sholinganallur and surrounding localities.
-Many of its students graduate with high marks and enter top universities like Anna University, Indian Institutes of Technology and Birla Institute of Technology and Science.
+Sacred Heart Matriculation Higher Secondary School is located in Sholinganallur, Padi, Chennai, India.

 History

-The school was instituted in 1988 by Dr. Rex Abraham together with his wife Janet Abraham, with the former serving as the Correspondent, and the latter serving as the Principal, from the day of its inception.
+The school was instituted in 1988 by Dr. Rex Abraham together with his wife Janet Abraham.
+The former served as the Correspondent, and the latter served as the Principal, from the day of its inception.
 Class were added year after year, and the school produced its first 10th standard graduates in the year 1993.
 Its first 12th grade batch graduated in 1995.
 The school currently has 2000+ students.